Skip to main content

 update_domain_records

-Updates the Synology users and groups database with information from Directory Server.
+Update the Synology users and groups database with information from Directory Server.

 This is a long-running and asynchronous task.
 You are given back a task_id, and you can use that task_id to check the status with the get_task_status(task_id) method.